 Indian nationals do not require any permit to visit unrestricted areas in Sikkim, like Gangtok, Rumtek, Pemayanste, Yoksum, Phodong etc. However to visit restricted areas under army control, like Changu, Nathula and Yumthang, Indian Nationals are required to obtain an Restricted Area Permit from the Sikkim Police at Gangtok.
 The travel agent can arrange the permit for you within a day.
 Besides Changu, Nathula and Yumthang, Indian Nationals are not normally permitted to visit other restricted places in Sikkim.
 Only under special circumstances visits to other restricted places in Sikkim is permitted but permission is required to be sought from the Home Department, Government of Sikkim.
 Although the Dzongu area of Sikkim does not fall in the restricted area, a permit from the Home Secretary, Government of Sikkim is required to visit it.

-The Government has also levied Environmental Fees and Entry Fees for trekkers, the details of which have been spelt out in a different chapter.
+The Government has also levied Environmental Fees and Entry Fees for trekkers, the details of which have been spelt out below.

 Foreign nationals are permitted to visit Gangtok, Rumtek, Phodong and Pemayanste and other specified areas on the basis of their visas for a period totalling fifteen days that can further be extended till sixty days.
 Foreigners are also permitted to trek to many areas in Sikkim provided they are in a group of two or more.
 They are also permitted to visit the Changu Lake and the Yumthang valley and upto Thangu provided they are in groups.
 Foreigners are not permitted to visit Nathula pass.